Aravind-Kannan/Intro-to-CPP/README.md

 - **Weather prediction**: Used to divide the surface of the earth into small regions.
 Each region is represented using `pressure`, `temperature` and `humidity`

 - **Language/text representation using numbers**: Each character is mapped to a number.
 For example, a traditional system that is followed is the ASCII (American Standard Code for Information Interchange)

+- **Historical remark**: Computers are used to solve problems, but problem solving is not new, humans have been solving numerical problems for millenia